djkormo/mlnet-tutorial/docs/using-models/README.md

 ## Summary

-In this tutorial we've explored how to use ML.NET for a multi-class classification problem.
+In this tutorial, we've explored how to use ML.NET for a multi-class classification problem.
 You've learned how to load data, train a model, test it, and finally use it in your application.

 Thank you for your time and hope you enjoyed it!

-Feel free to post an issue on this repository if you've find something wrong in the text.
+Feel free to post an issue on this repository if you've found something wrong in the text.
 Otherwise, have a great day!